railsuser2014/openobject-doc-book-en/source/features/document.rst

 *Keypoints*

-* FTP Access
+* FTP Access for autheticated users,
-* Indexation of PDF, DOC, ODT.
+* Automatic indexation of PDF, DOC, ODT, SXW, TXT.
-* Virtual files and folders
+* Virtual files and folders to automate any kind of document generation

 *Integration Benefits*